Long-Lived Light Mediators from Higgs boson Decay at HL-LHC, FCC-hh and a Proposal of Dedicated LLP Detectors for FCC-hh: The long-lived mediator particle at the HL-LHC

 We have so far discussed the analysis strategy for eight possible decay modes of the mediator particle, i.e. $\phi \to \mu^+ \mu^-$, $\pi^+ \pi^-$, $K^+ K^-$, $g g$, $s \bar{s}$, $c \bar{c}$, $\tau^+ \tau^-$ and $b \bar{b}$, and presented results assuming 100\% decay to each of these modes separately.
 We now combine all these decay modes taking into account the branching ratios predicted in the minimal model, i.e. Table\,\ref{fig:width_branching}.
 We span mediator masses from 0.5\,GeV to 60\,GeV, and for each benchmark mass, take the following decay modes into account:

 From Fig.\,\ref{fig:width_branching} we can see that in the minimal model, for mediator masses up to 1\,GeV, limits from pions dominate followed by the muons.
 At 1\,GeV decay to Kaons open up and it dominates till 2\,GeV mediator mass, from where the mediator can decay to $s$-quarks and gluons, with gluons dominating the branching fractions.
 Decay to $c$-quarks and $\tau$ leptons are possible after 3-4\,GeV and branching to $c$-quarks dominates followed by $\tau$ leptons and gluons.
 From 10\,GeV onwards, the dominant branching of the mediator is to a pair of $b$-quarks, with all the other modes having branching less than or around 10\%.
 The combined limits will be dominated by the individual decay modes according to their branching fractions, that we discussed above.
+For the displaced muons, we use the result where the physical separation at the detector edge is used for isolation to keep our results conservative.